There are three ways to think about the term “guitar fetish.”

 The company sells a Tele kit that is quite popular with DIY guitarists.
 Here’s what you can expect if you pursue this option for your playing (at your own risk).

-• This option provides excellent resonance, but it also causes the instrument to become top-heavy because of the neck’s weight.
+Guitar Body: | • Guitar Fetish uses a Paulownia wood design for its body. • This option provides excellent resonance, but it also causes the instrument to become top-heavy because of the neck’s weight. • It’s softer than basswood, so you’ll need to take care when handling the instrument. |

-• It tends to be a little thicker than average, but the instrument still plays fine.
+Guitar Neck: | • The maple neck and fingerboard should fit perfectly into the guitar. • It tends to be a little thicker than average, but the instrument still plays fine. • You’ll want to be careful with the oil used to finish this piece. |

-• Several reviewers have said that the saddles don’t fit correctly.
+Bridge: | • This component is the weakest point of the Tele kit. • Several reviewers have said that the saddles don’t fit correctly. |

-Tuners:• If you don’t mind using budget-friendly Chinese-made tuners for your guitar, the Tele kit makes sense.
+Tuners: | • If you don’t mind using budget-friendly Chinese-made tuners for your guitar, the Tele kit makes sense. • The guitar stays in tune, but some of them move more than the others. |

-• This area of the build tends to be where the guitar has the most strength for DIY players.
+Electronics: | • The Tele kit comes with a pre-wired control plate. • This area of the build tends to be where the guitar has the most strength for DIY players. |

-• What you do get with the fretwork is almost impossibly high, which you can fix a little by adjusting your string gauge.
+Fretwork: | • You won’t get as much action with this kit as you would with an authentic Telecaster. • What you do get with the fretwork is almost impossibly high, which you can fix a little by adjusting your string gauge. • You’ll also want to verify that your frets are level. |

-Strings:• You’ll need to replace the strings you get on the Tele kit from Guitar Fetish.
+Strings: | • You’ll need to replace the strings you get on the Tele kit from Guitar Fetish. • They’re not worth using. |

-Price:• Since you can get a Tele-style body for under $100, it’s worth considering.
+Price: | • Since you can get a Tele-style body for under $100, it’s worth considering. |

 Here’s the issue with Guitar Fetish that you’ll need to think about as a musician.
 Is there a copyright problem involved with your order?